-Removing measures designed to promote competition in this sector would, in our view, be premature to say the least-as it stands, the entrants' ability to effectively compete is conditional upon continued access to mandated roaming service, which enables the entrants to offer comparable coverage to the national carriers.
+Removing measures designed to promote competition in this sector would be premature to say the least-as it stands, the entrants' ability to effectively compete is conditional upon continued access to mandated roaming service, which enables the entrants to offer comparable coverage to the national carriers.
 Were the government to reverse its supportive policy now, it would be tantamount to delivering the keys to the kingdom back into the hands of Bell, Rogers, and Telus at a crucial moment in the development of sustainable competition in the Canadian wireless market.

 While the incumbents' market share dropped noticeably between 2008 and 2013, it has held steady over the course of the past four years.
-Rogers (32.7%), Telus (29.7%) and Bell (30.9%) accounted for 93.3% of the market by revenue at the end of 2016 (decrease of 1% over the previous year), or 91% when measured by the number of subscribers (see the "Wireless" sheet in the CMCRP Workbook and CWTA subscriber figures).
+Rogers (32.3%), Telus (29.4%) and Bell (30.6%) accounted for 92.3% of the market by revenue at the end of 2017 (a slight increase from last year), or 91% when measured by the number of subscribers (see the "Wireless" sheet in the CMCRP Workbook and CWTA subscriber figures).

-In 2017, the HHI score for mobile wireless increased to 2917.5 (from 2858 at the end of 2016).
+In 2017, the HHI score for mobile wireless, at 2857, was virtually unchanged from where it stood last year (2858 at the end of 2016).
 To be certain, this reflects an improvement over the 3000+ scores seen pre-AWS auction, but it is still far above the 2500 threshold that marks a highly concentrated market (see "Wireless" sheet in the CMCRP Workbook).
 The fact that concentration levels have remained steadily in the "highly concentrated" range highlights the persistence of the incumbent firms' collective market power, a fact recognized by both the CRTC and the Competition Bureau, as we discuss further below.